autostu/homebrew-trader/README.md

     # you can manage multiple accounts in a single trader
     accounts:
       - fcoin_main
-    # you can watch multiple markets not only you trade in
+    # you can subscribe multiple markets as reference
     watches:
       - fcoin